+The development of iREACH provides an opportunity to promote equality of opportunity for all, and specifically on the basis of sexual orientation.
 Men and women generally Whilst no adverse impacts have been identified, further opportunities to better promote equality of opportunity have been identified.
-The development of the GII and the extension to and refurbishment of the existing building provides an opportunity to provide facilities that promote equality of opportunity for all, and specifically on the basis of gender and transgender and non- binary.
-Minor and positive Disability Whilst no adverse impacts have been identified, further opportunities to better promote equality of opportunity have been identified.
-The development of the GII and the extension to and refurbishment of the existing building provides an opportunity to provide facilities that promote equality of opportunity for all, and specifically on the basis of disability.
-Minor and positive Dependants Whilst no adverse impacts have been identified, further Minor and positive opportunities to better promote equality of opportunity have been identified.
-The development of the GII and the extension to and refurbishment of the existing building provides an opportunity to provide facilities that promote equality of opportunity for all, and specifically for those with dependents.
+The development of iREACH provides an opportunity to promote equality of opportunity for all, and specifically on the basis of gender and transgender and non-binary.
+Minor and positive Disability The new buildings provides an opportunity to enhance physical facilities in ways that promote equality of opportunity for all.
+Minor and positive Dependants Whilst no adverse impacts have been identified, further opportunities to better promote equality of opportunity have been identified.
+The development of iREACH buildings provides an opportunity to provide facilities that promote equality of opportunity for all, and specifically on the basis of disability.
+Minor and positive

 3 To what extent is the policy likely to impact on good relations between people of different religious belief, political opinion or racial group?
 Good relations category Details of policy impact Level of impact minor/major/none Religious belief The promotion of a dynamic and sustainable economy based on targeted investment is likely to create an environment where good relations will flourish.
 Minor and positive Political opinion The promotion of a dynamic and sustainable economy based on targeted investment is likely to create an environment where good relations will flourish.
-Minor and positive Racial group The promotion of a dynamic and sustainable economy based on targeted investment is likely to create an Minor and positive environment where good relations will flourish.
+Minor and positive Racial group The promotion of a dynamic and sustainable economy based on targeted investment is likely to create an environment where good relations will flourish.
+Minor and positive